Charlo, New Brunswick

-Charlo (/ˈʃɑːrloʊ/ SHAR-loh) is a community in Heron Bay in Restigouche County, New Brunswick.
-It was a village from 1966 to 2023, when it was amalgamated with Dalhousie to form the town of Heron Bay.
+Charlo (/ˈʃɑːrloʊ/ SHAR-loh) is a former village which was dissolved in 2023 and was amalgamated with Dalhousie to form the new town of Heron Bay in Restigouche County, New Brunswick.
+The name is still kept for address purposes.

 History

 Situated on the south shore of Chaleur Bay, the community was first settled by Acadians in 1799 (except for the Thompson family who emigrated from Ireland through the port of New York who settled 1784–1790 and was granted land by the Crown in 1824 next to the church property) and incorporated in 1966.
 River Charlo is one of its neighbourhoods.

 On January 1, 2023, Charlo amalgamated with the town of Dalhousie and all or part of five local service districts to form the new town of Heron Bay.
 The community's name remains in official use.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Charlo had a population of 1323 living in 632 of its 724 total private dwellings, a change of from its 2016 population of 1310.
 With a land area of 31.45 km2, it had a population density of in 2021.